-3705 Communications Controller Models A1, A2, B1-B4, C1-C6, and D1-D8
+3705 Communications Controller Models A1, A2, B1-B4, C1-C6, D1-D8, E1-E8, F1-F8, G1-G8, and H1-H8

-The IBM 3705 Communications Controller (Figure 8-5) is a modular programmable control unit that attaches as many as 352 communications lines and requires only a single channel interface to a System/370 CPU.
-It operates in asynchronous mode at 45.5 bps to 7200 bps, and in synchronous mode at 600 bps to 50000 bps.
+The IBM 3705 Communications Controller (Figure 8-5) is a modular programmable control unit that can attach as many as 352 communications lines and requires only one channel interface to a System/370 CPU.
+It operates in asynchronous mode at 45.5 bps to 1200 bps, and in synchronous mode at 600 bps to 56,000 bps.

-The 3705 consists of one to four modules that contain a control function, storage, a control panel, one or two channel adapters for attachment to a System/370 CPU, from one to four communications scanners, and the required line attachment hardware for communications lines.
+The 3705 consists of one to four modules that contain a central controller, storage, a control panel, one or two channel adapters for attachment to a System/370 CPU, one to four communications scanners, and the required hardware for attachment to communications lines.
 This hardware permits the 3705 to communicate with a variety of teleprocessing devices.